-If yes, what is the name of the group and what event did you volunteer for?
-8. TUDENT CHECKLIST AND SIGNATURES Did you complete Section 1 in its entirety?
-Did you insert DegreeWorks screenshots for Section ons 2 and 3? ♦ Did you complete Section 4 ( if applicable ) and Section 4 tion 5? ♦ Did you attach an updated CV and highlight relev ant items from this academic year? e student and advisor/chair agree to the content of this eva coming academic year. luation and the proposed plans for the Stu dent Printed Name and Signature e student and advisor/chair agree to the content of this eva coming academic year. uluation and the proposed plans for the - Ch air/Advisor Printed Name and Signature Date Chair/advisor: you may provide additional, confidential formance below.
-Please sign and return the form to the Pl e content provided in the optional feedback section above is informed by my professional opinion. is accurate to the best of my knowledge and - Ch air/Advisor Printed Name and Signature Date

-The Ph.D.
-Program Director approves the content of this evaluation and the student's plans for the upcoming year.
-Ph.D.
-Program Director Printed Name and Signature Date
+Did you insert DegreeWorks screenshots for the property of or Sections 2 and 3?
+Did you complete Section 4 (if applicable) a and Section 5? ♦ Did you attach an updated CV and highlig ht relevant items from this academic year?
+The student and advisor/chair agree to the content of upcoming academic year. this evaluation and the proposed plans for the Student Printed Name and Signature Date The student and advisor/chair agree to the content of upcoming academic year. this evaluation and the proposed plans for the Chair/Advisor Printed Name and Signature Date Chair/advisor: you may provide additional, configerformance below.
+Please sign and return the form to The content provided in the optional feedback section was informed by my professional opinion. to the Ph.D.
+Program Director by April 1 . performance below.
+Please sign and return the form the content provided in the optional feedback section to the Ph.D.
+Program Director by April 1 .